maymay238xx/Data-Science-Research-Project---Cisgender-and-Healthcare/README.md

 ## 5.Exploratory Analysis & Visualisation

+Visualisations were created using Matplotlib and Seaborn, focusing on clarity and narrative insight.
+These include:

+- Total estimated healthcare costs by sex
+- Diagnosis counts by sex
+- Procedure volumes by sex
+- Comparisons across service categories

 Click [here](notebooks/Images) for the link to view our visuals produced during analysis

 ### Development and Coding tools